Depth Reporting

 Apply Now

 To apply students must submit a course application, two faculty references, a writing sample, a photo sample and a video sample demonstrating competency in these skills and complete an interview.
-Applications for Fall 2024 are due April 12.
+Applications are accepted between September 1 and September 30.

 Frequently Asked Questions